drewlovern/Portfolio/Portfolio Website/README.md

 <p> Below is a link to my Portfolio Website.
 I created it using a combination of HTML, JavaScript, and CSS.
   <br>
   Complete with styling, animation, slideshow, contact form and more.
-It was then uploaded via FileZilla using the FTP cPanel through godaddy.com.<p>
+I then uploaded all files via FileZilla and cPanel through godaddy.com.<p>

 <h2> Website Link </h2>